dhammateca/dhammapada-munindo/manuscript/markdown/dhp-7.md

 There is no tension\\
 for those who have completed their journey\\
 and have become free\\
-from the distress of bondage.
+from the distress of all binding ties.

 91.\\
 Alert to the needs of the journey,\\